Trézéguet (Egyptian footballer): Aston Villa

 On 24 July 2019, Trézéguet joined Premier League club Aston Villa for a fee of £8.75 million, subject to work visa and international clearance.
-He made his debut on 10 August in a 3–1 loss away to Tottenham Hotspur, playing the first 59 minutes before being substituted for fellow new signing Jota.
+He made his debut on 10 August in a 3–1 loss away to Tottenham Hotspur, playing the first 59 minutes before being substituted for fellow new signing and debutante Jota.
 Three weeks later, he was sent off in the 54th minute as Villa lost 1–0 at Crystal Palace.

 Trézéguet scored his first goal for Aston Villa on 2 November 2019, in a 2–1 defeat to Liverpool.
 His performance in that game earned plaudits from national football pundits, such as Ian Wright.
 On 28 January 2020, he scored an injury time winner in an EFL Cup semi-final against Leicester City, to send Villa to their first final in the tournament since 2010.

 Trezeguet played a key role in Aston Villa's strong run of form in their final 4 games of the season, scoring 3 crucial goals against Crystal Palace and Arsenal to help them achieve Premier League survival.

 On 30 November 2020, Trézéguet suffered a severe facial injury during a Premier League defeat to West Ham United.
 Shortly after recovering from that injury, but before featuring in another Villa game, Trézéguet suffered a hamstring injury which was expected to keep him sidelined for a month.
 On 13 January 2021, Trézéguet revealed on his Twitter account that he had recovered from the hamstring injury, but had now tested positive for COVID-19 and was forced to isolate at home.
 He was finally able to make his return to the first team as a late substitute in a 2–0 win over Newcastle United on 23 January 2021.

 On 10 April 2021, Trézéguet suffered another injury setback, suffering a torn ACL after a challenge from Trent Alexander-Arnold in a 2–1 away defeat to Liverpool.
 The injury was expected to end the 2020–21 season for Trézéguet at a minimum.
 He returned to the first team on 2 January 2022, in a 2–1 away defeat to Brentford, in which he received criticism for appearing to simulate contact with Saman Ghoddos in order to try and win a penalty.